azizx018/StoreFrontBackend/README.md

 4. GRANT ALL PRIVILEGES ON DATABASE shopping_dev to shopping_user;
 5. GRANT ALL PRIVILEGES ON DATABASE shopping_dev to shopping_user;
 6. Please note when testing you must change ENV=test for tests to work.
+7. For the shopping_dev database run yarn setup.
+Make sure to change the ENV back to dev.

 ENV:
 POSTGRES_HOST=127.0.0.1